cguttweb/nuxt-portfolio-blog/content/mydocs/css.md

 ### Positioning

+All elements are position static by default in the normal document flow.

 **Absolute** - elements with absolute positioning do not affect and are not affected by other elements on the page.
 You use positioning offsets to position anywhere on the page e.g. `left: 0; top: 0;` will place your element at the top left of the page.
 You can use `%` or `ems` if you prefer for offset values.

 This offset value is based on the parent container as the positioning contectt e.g. browser window but this can be changed.